kogkitse/geoner/README.md

 ## Execution

-On Windows, *run.bat* file will execute these tools followed by the filename to be processed.
+On Windows or Linux, *GeoNER.py* file will execute these tools followed by the filename to be processed.
 For example:

-    > run.bat raw_filename.txt
+    > GeoNER.py raw_corpus.txt tagged_corpus.txt

 ## Evaluation